 - Successful applicants will lose all preference for that particular season and eligibility for future drawings.

-Rules for the Second Elk Drawing (if required) will be:
+Second Elk Drawing (if required):

 - Anyone who does not have a 2014 elk license is eligible for the second drawing, including those individuals that were not eligible for the first drawing.